 Some of his more memorable stories include coverage of hurricanes and tornadoes, the Seminole Heights serial killer, a chemical spill that contaminated the water supply for 300,000 people in West Virginia, and exposing the negligence of a Southern West Virginia health clinic that infected patients by reusing needles.

-Dan loves exploring the beauty of west central Florida, which means you can usually find him near the water, boating or beaching most weekends.
+Dan loves exploring the beauty of West Central Florida, which means you can usually find him on the beach or on a boat most weekends.
 He also loves golfing and exploring the wonderful restaurants of Tampa Bay – so be sure to drop him a recommendation, along with story ideas on social media.